eliotstock/stake/README.md

     1. `wscat -c ws://192.168.20.51:8545`
     1. `{"method":"eth_subscribe","params":["newHeads"],"id":1,"jsonrpc":"2.0"}`
     1. You should get some JSON back every block.
-1. Something to note on the executables.
-    1. `/usr/bin/nethermind` is just a shell script that runs either:
-        * `/usr/share/nethermind/Nethermind.Runner`, if there are command line args, or
-        * `/usr/share/nethermind/Nethermind.Launcher`, if there aren't
-    1. There seems to be no need for this.
-If you just run `/usr/share/nethermind/Nethermind.Runner`, it works.
-See this [bug](https://github.com/NethermindEth/nethermind/issues/4703).

 ### Lighthouse (consensus layer client)